 Stock options are granted to employees with an exercise price equal to the market price of the Company's stock at the date of grant, generally vest over a four-year period from the grant date, and generally expire 10 years from the grant date.
-Restricted stock units granted by the Company in fiscal years 2016, 2015 and 2014 are either service-based, performance and service-based, or based on total stockholder return.
+Restricted stock units granted by the Company in fiscal years 2016, 2015 and 2014 are either servicebased, performance and service-based, or based on total stockholder return.
 Service-based restricted stock units generally vest over a four-year period from the grant date.
 Performance and service-based restricted stock units are earned based on Company performance of stated metrics generally during the fiscal year and, if earned, vest one-half when earned and the balance over two years.
 Restricted stock units based on total stockholder return are earned based upon total stockholder return of the Company in comparison to the total stockholder return of a benchmark index and can be earned over one, two and three-year performance periods.
 Under the 2012 Plan for fiscal years 2014 and 2013 and the 2006 Directors' Stock Option Plan for fiscal 2012, stock options granted to non-employee directors (other than initial options, as described below) had an exercise price equal to the fair market value of the Company's stock at the date of grant, vested immediately upon grant and expire 10 years from the grant date.
 Each non-employee director who was first elected or appointed to the Board of Directors during such period received an initial option covering shares with a value set by the Board of Directors at an exercise price equal to the fair market value of the Company's stock at the date of grant, which vested over a two-year period from the grant date and expired 10 years from the grant date.
 At the director's option, the director could elect to receive all or part of the initial grant in restricted stock units.
-In fiscal year 2016, each non-employee director who was first elected or appointed to the Board of Directors during such period received an initial grant in restricted st
+In fiscal year 2016, each nonemployee director who was first elected or appointed to the Board of Directors during such period received an initial grant in restricted stock units.
+Thereafter, each non-employee director was eligible to receive an annual grant of restricted stock units.